anjali628/Tic-Tac-Toe/README.md

 The scoreboard also keeps on increasing the points for the winner after every game.

-If O wins the game-
+If player O wins the game-

 ![Screenshot_20210311-210642](https://user-images.githubusercontent.com/64889275/110813252-56603c80-82ae-11eb-8772-ea47b20c3689.png)

-If X wins the game-
+If player X wins the game-

 ![Screenshot_20210311-210653](https://user-images.githubusercontent.com/64889275/110813290-60823b00-82ae-11eb-92a3-089efcaf572e.png)